 - Does it work with Transform XAML turned off on all input assemblies?

 - Runtime errors are almost always related to Renaming:

 - Dependency Properties: are the property and all backing methods excluded from renaming?

 - Does it work with the Property Exclusion Catch-All custom rule?

 Read the Signing section in the Dotfuscator Config Editor Overview page for more information.

 Are all of the warnings on the Warnings tab accounted for?

-_If_ your Dotfuscator build resulted in warnings, you will see them on their own tab in the Build Output section at the bottom of the standalone GUI.
+If your Dotfuscator build resulted in warnings, you will see them on their own tab in the Build Output section at the bottom of the Config Editor.